 Not all patients experience side effects from radiation therapy.
-However, your radiation oncologist will carefully go over what side effects you might expect, how long they will last, how serious they might be, and how best to relieve symptoms.
+However, your radiation oncologist will carefully go over any side effects you could expect, how long they will last, how serious they might be, and how best to relieve symptoms.

 Some side effects become apparent during the course of treatment.
 Others, because of the cumulative nature of radiation, may not appear until after treatments have finished.

-Typical side effects during treatment include fatigue, skin changes, and loss of appetite.
+Typical side effects during treatment include fatigue, and skin changes.
 These can result from radiation to any treatment site.
 Other side effects are related to treatment of specific areas.
 For example, hair loss may be a side effect of radiation treatment to the head.
 Side effects tend to go away with time.

-During the course of treatment and after treatment, inform your doctor, nurse, or radiation therapist if you are experiencing side effects.
-They can help you treat the problems and inform you how to lessen the chance of the problems recurring.
+You should inform your MRO care team if you are experiencing side effects.
+They can help you treat the problems and reduce the chance of them recurring.

-Side effects vary by person.
-You may have none, a few mild ones, or more serious side effects.
-Side effects depend mostly on the treatment dose and which part of your body is being treated.
+Side effects vary person by person.
+You may have none, a few mild ones, or more serious side effects depending on your treatment dose and which part of the body is being treated.
 Your general health also can affect how your body reacts to radiation therapy.
-Side effects are also typically greater if chemotherapy is used at the same time as radiotherapy.
+Side effects are typically greater if chemotherapy is used at the same time as radiotherapy.

 Most side effects go away with time.
-Your doctor and nurse can give you ideas for treating or reducing the discomfort of side effects.
+Your MRO care team can give you ideas for treating or reducing the discomfort of side effects.
 If you experience a particularly severe side effect, your doctor may prescribe a break in your treatments or change the kind of treatment you are receiving.

 Not necessarily.
 Most patients are able to go to work, take care of their daily needs, and enjoy leisure activities while they are receiving radiation therapy.
 Others find they need more rest than usual.
-You are encouraged to try to do things you enjoy as long as you do not become too tired.
+We encourage you to try to do things you enjoy as long as you do not become too tired.

 If you work a full-time job, you may want to continue.
+You can ask your MRO care team to schedule your treatments around your workday.
 However, treatment visits can be time consuming.
-You may ask your radiation therapy department to try to schedule treatments with your workday in mind.
-While receiving treatment, you may decide to take a few weeks off work, or work a reduced schedule; our clinics will happily provide any necessary paperwork to facilitate this.
-You are encouraged to speak frankly with your employer about your care and your needs.
+While receiving treatment, you may decide to take a few weeks off work, or work a reduced schedule.
+MRO will happily provide any necessary paperwork to facilitate this.
+We encourage you to speak frankly with your employer about your care and your needs.
 You may be able to do some work at home.
 If your job requires lifting or heavy physical activity, you may need to change your activities until you have regained your strength.

-Your doctor may suggest you limit activities that might irritate the area being treated.
+Your MRO Care Team may suggest you limit activities that might irritate the area being treated.
 In most cases, you can have sexual relations.
 But because radiation therapy may cause fatigue, your desire for physical intimacy may lessen.
 For most patients, these feelings are temporary.

 During radiation therapy, the body uses significant energy healing itself.
 Illness-related stress, daily trips to the clinic for treatment, and the effects of radiation on normal cells all contribute to fatigue.
-Most people begin to feel tired after two to three weeks of radiation therapy.
-Gradually, this weakness or weariness should dissipate after your treatment is finished.
+Most people begin to feel tired after two to three weeks of therapy.
+This should dissipate after your treatment is finished.

 Help yourself during radiation therapy by not trying to do too much.
 If you feel tired, limit your activities.
 Use leisure time in a restful way.
 Do not feel that you have to do all the things you normally do.
 Try to get more sleep at night, and rest during the day if you can.

 Over the course of your radiation treatments, your skin in the treatment area may become red, irritated, sunburned, tanned, or dry.
-Your doctor or nurse will have advice on how to relieve any itching or discomfort.
+Your MRO care team will have advice on how to relieve any itching or discomfort.

 In some cases, particularly in areas where there are skin folds, you may experience a “moist reaction.”
 This is when the skin becomes especially wet and sore.
-It is important to notify your doctor or nurse if your skin develops a moist reaction.
-They can give you suggestions on how to keep these areas dry.
+It is important to notify your radiation care team if you develop this condition, and they will give you suggestions on how to keep these areas dry.

-Avoid any powders, creams, perfumes, deodorants, body oils, ointments, lotions, or home remedies in the treatment area while you are being treated and for several weeks afterwards, unless approved by your doctor or nurse.
+Avoid any powders, creams, perfumes, deodorants, body oils, ointments, lotions, or home remedies in the treatment area while you are being treated, and for several weeks afterwards, unless approved by your radiation care team.
 Many skin products leave a coating on the skin that may interfere with your therapy or healing.

-Avoid long sun exposures to the area being treated for at least one year after your treatment is complete.
-If you expect to be in the sun for more than a few minutes, wear protective clothing, such as a hat with a broad brim and a shirt with high neck, and use sunscreen.
-Ask your doctor or nurse about sunscreen lotions.
+Avoid long sun exposures to the area being treated even after your treatment is complete.
+If you expect to be in the sun for more than a few minutes, wear protective clothing, such as a hat with a broad brim and a shirt with a high neck, and use sunscreen.
+Ask your MRO care team about sunscreen lotions.

 The majority of skin reactions to radiation therapy should go away a few weeks after treatment is finished.
-In some cases, though, the treated skin will remain darker than it was before.
+However, in some cases the treated skin will remain darker than it was before.

 Many patients find that their hair grows back once the treatments are finished.
-But accepting hair loss, whether from scalp, face, or body, can be a hard adjustment.
-The amount of hair that grows back will depend on how much radiation you receive and the type of radiation treatment your doctor recommends.
-Chemotherapy can also affect hair loss and regrowth.
+But accepting hair loss can be a hard adjustment.
+The amount of hair that grows back will depend on how much radiation you receive and the type of radiation treatment your radiation oncologist recommends.
+Chemotherapy can also affect hair loss.

 You may want to cover your head with a hat, turban, or scarf, especially while out in the sun.
 If you prefer a wig or toupee, be sure the lining does not irritate your scalp.

-A hairpiece is tax deductible if used because of cancer treatment and may be covered in part by your health insurance.
+A hairpiece is tax-deductible if it is used because of cancer treatment, and it may be covered in part by your health insurance.
 If you plan to buy a wig, it is a good idea to select it early in your treatment so you can match the color and style to your own hair.

 Some patients report feeling queasy for a few hours after radiation therapy.
-This type of side effect may be related to your emotions and concerns about treatment.
-Try to unwind before having treatment by reading a book, writing letters, or working on a crossword puzzle.
+This side effect may be related to your emotions and concerns about radiation treatment.
+Try to unwind before your treatment by reading a book, writing letters, or working on a crossword puzzle.

 Here are some tips to help an unsettled stomach: